-As Bitcoin approaches $10,000 it now has a higher market cap than IBM
+As bitcoin approaches $10,000 it now has a higher market cap than IBM

 The cryptocurrency hit an all-time high of $9,700 on Monday putting it within easy reach of that $10,000 sweet spot, reports the Guardian.
-At its current price, Bitcoin now has a market cap of $160 million–higher than Disney, GE, IBM, and McDonald’s.
+At its current price, bitcoin now has a market cap of $160 million higher than Disney, GE, IBM, and McDonald’s.
 It’s also worth seven times more than gold.
-Not bad considering at the beginning of 2017 one Bitcoin was only worth $1000 and it just recently passed the $5000 mark back in October.MG
+Not bad considering at the beginning of 2017 one bitcoin was only worth $1,000 and it just recently passed the $5,000 mark back in October.MG

 collectionsNewslettersInnovation FestivalCurrent Issue